aerofur/titusstudiosmediagroup.github.io/content/uploads/2019/badge-guide.md

 * A Computer
 * Photo Editing Software
 * A Printer
-* Transparent / Clear Adhesive Bookcovering OR a Laminator
+* Transparent / Clear Adhesive Bookcovering, ID Card Sleeve, OR a Laminator
 * Scissors
 * A Lanyard